South Australian Mounted Rifles: 1st contingent

 The 1st South Australian Mounted Rifles (SAMR) were raised as the South Australian Infantry Company in late 1899, under the command of Captain Frederick Henry Howland.
-The company was mostly composed of men with prior military experience, and numbered six officers and 121 men; it had no relation to the militia unit of the same name.
+The company was mostly composed of men with prior military experience, and numbered six officers and 121 men; It had a separate identity to the militia unit of the same name, though some on the members having previously served in that unit.
 It embarked at Port Adelaide aboard the troopship Medic on 2 November, disembarking at Cape Town on 25 November, where they camped at Maitland until 1 December.
 On that day, the company moved to De Aar by train, after which they marched to Belmont, joining the Australian Regiment there.
 With the regiment, it marched to Enslin on 10 December to relieve the Gordon Highlanders under the orders of Lieutenant-General Lord Methuen, after which it was held in reserve at the Battle of Magersfontein, in which it did not participate.
 During these operations, the company helped to guard the railway line from De Aar to the Modder River.

 The company returned to Naauwpoort around the end of January, then to Rensburg and lastly Maeder's Farm, where it received horses and became a mounted rifle squadron, along with the other companies of the Australian Regiment; the South Australians were now designated the South Australian Mounted Rifles.
 With the regiment, the 1st SAMR became part of the British force commanded by Major-General Ralph Arthur Penrhyn Clements, holding positions in front of Colesberg.
 It lost an officer killed at Pink Hill on 12 February, when Clements' force was attacked by a superior Boer force.
 Following the engagement the British retreated towards Rensburg and to Arundel on the night of 13–14 February, where the regiment suffered multiple casualties while serving as the rearguard of the column.
 After reaching Arundel, Acting Adjutant Captain G.R.
 Lascelles of the Royal Fusiliers went back to the battlefield with a mainly 1st SAMR mixed volunteer group to "help infantrymen who had been left behind."

 The 1st SAMR joined the 2nd Battalion of the Berkshire Regiment after the retreat to Arundel, and participated in the repulse of a Boer attack on 20 February, followed by sustained engagements through the next eight days, during which it lost a trooper killed on 21 February.
 During the advance of Clements' Column from Arundel beginning on 28 February, the squadron was again in the rearguard.
 It was sent to the front on 8 March when preparations for crossing the Orange River at Norval’s Pont began, and engaged Boer troops until the column crossed on 15 March.
 The squadron participated in the subsequent march to Bloemfontein as part of the column of the Inniskilling Dragoons under Major Dauncey, on the right of Clements' force.
 The first and second contingents united at Bloemfontein to form the SAMR.